 Round 1 went to the lab, he was quicker out of the starting blocks and he’s caught Archer off guard, pinning him to the ground for the last 20 seconds of the round.
 Lot’s of growling flashing of teeth and madly wagging tails.

-Round 3 and Archer slowly starts to turn the tide, using his weight advantage he rolls the lab using his longer levers, forcing it to the ground, he follows up with some solid neck work.
-Like a shark his eyes roll back into his head as he literally stamps his authority.
+Round 3 and Archer slowly starts to turn the tide, using his weight advantage he rolls the lab using his long levers, forcing it to the ground, he follows up with some solid neck work.
+Like a shark, his eyes roll back into his head as he literally stamps his authority.
 Tails on both dogs by this point are a blur of frenetic wagging.

 It takes another minute to fully pull them apart and calm them down.
 They would have been happy to keep going until total exhaustion, but then who’s going to carry them home?
 It’s not the first time he’s played with this particular lab, last time he lost badly having to tap out after some overzealous bites, so it was good to see him stepping up his game and more importantly having a fantastic time.